on3iro/cookiecutter-flask/README.md

     cookiecutter https://github.com/on3iro/cookiecutter-flask.git

 ### 3. Preparation
-I advice you to take a few seconds and initialize a git repository inside your newly created cookiecutter.
+I would recommend to take a few seconds and initialize a git repository inside the newly created cookiecutter.
 Then go on and create a virtualenvironment (e.g with pyvenv or virtualenvwrapper).
-For production use some settings need to be made available to flask (e.g. the secret key).
+For use in production some settings need to be made available to flask (e.g. the secret key).
 Check those lines which are marked with a ```TODO```-command inside **settings.py**.
 The secret key for example can be stored inside an environment variable.